Hundreds of fugitives wanted for violent crimes arrested in Operation North Star - NewsBreak

 “So by targeting those small number of people then you can basically have an impact on crime and violence without the collateral damage of losing trust or legitimacy in the community,” Davis said.

 The goal of this operation goes beyond just the immediate arrests.
 The hope is to make a longer-term impact on crime in those communities.
-Spy balloon and unidentified objects put China threat center stage
+Congress considers repeal of Iraq War authorization

 “As we work with the communities, I think the more we work with them the more they address the issues of the root causes,” Davis said.
 “The more that we do remove those drives of crime I think together will make a huge difference.”